asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 # Using the Bluetooth module

-The optional Bluetooth Add-On module allows connection and control of cell phones, tablets and computers with Bluetooth capability.
+The optional Bluetooth Add-on module allows connection and control of cell phones, tablets and computers with Bluetooth capability.
 If the FLipMouse is attached to a PC or laptop via USB, users may switch to Bluetooth operation and back to USB on demand.
 The Bluetooth module is available separately from the AsTeRICS Foundation or included in the appropriate version of the FLipMouse kit.

 #### Installation of the Bluetooth module